emrgnt-cmplxty/fermi/docs/docs/1.concepts/basics/runtime.md

 ## Runtime Action and Data Receipts {#runtime-action-and-data-receipts}

-An in-depth code review of how Axion Runtime implements cross contract calls.
+An in-depth code review of how Fermi Runtime implements cross contract calls.

 <iframe
   width="560"